What Is Sales Prospecting? [Techniques & Expert Tips]

 What is prospecting in sales and marketing?

-Sales prospecting is the process of identifying and outreaching potential customers or buyers.
-Sales reps prospect by communicating with targets to decide whether to move them through the sales funnel.
+Sales prospecting is the process of identifying and communicating with potential customers to generate new business.
+Sales reps prospect by finding and engaging with targets (qualified leads) to decide whether to move them through the sales funnel.

-Sales prospecting takes place on a one-to-one basis through outbound activities for example, when a sales development representative (SDR) makes a cold call, sends an email, or a direct message via LinkedIn.
-Prospecting in marketing involves tasks such as pay-per-click ads, content marketing, or newsletter.
+Sales prospecting takes place on a one-to-one basis through outbound activities.
+For example, when a sales development representative (SDR) makes a cold call, sends an email, or a direct message via LinkedIn.
+Prospecting in B2B marketing involves tasks such as pay-per-click ads, content marketing, or newsletter.